-T3.6.1 - Small Business Development ProgramSmall Business DevelopmentSection 4 : Subcontracting with Small Business

-In procurements estimated to exceed \$550650,000 (\$1,000500,000 for construction), the CO must incorporate subcontracting provisions (including attainable and reasonable subcontracting goals for the participation of small businesses, small businesses owned and controlled by socially and economically disadvantaged individuals, women-owned small businesses and service disabled veteran owned small businesses).
-Subcontracting provisions are not required for commercial items or when there are no subcontracting possibilities or when the prime contractor is a small business or a small business owned and controlled by a socially and economically disadvantaged individual.
-The contract should include requirements for contractors to periodically report data on subcontracting accomplishments in sufficient detail to determine the extent of the contractor's attainment of subcontracting goals.
+T3.6.1 - Small Business Development Program Small Business Development Section 4 : Subcontracting with Small Business a.
+In procurements estimated to exceed \$650,000 (\$1,500,000 for construction), the CO must incorporate subcontracting provisions (including attainable and reasonable subcontracting goals for the participation of small businesses, small businesses owned and controlled by socially and economically disadvantaged individuals, women-owned small businesses and service disabled veteran owned small businesses).
+A template Master Subcontracting Plan to satisfy the applicable requirements of AMS clause 3.6.1-4, Small, Small Disadvantaged, Women-Owned and Service-Disabled Veteran-Owned Small Business Subcontracting Plan is located in the Procurement Toolbox under the Samples & Templates section.
+Subcontracting provisions are not required for; (1) commercial items; or(2) when there are no subcontracting possibilities or (3) when the prime contractor is a small business or a small business owned and controlled by a socially and economically disadvantaged individual.
+The contract should include requirements for contractors to periodically report data on subcontracting accomplishments in sufficient detail to determine the extent of the contractor's attainment of subcontracting goals.- b.
 The following is a listing of the subcontracting considerations as a guide that should be used in procurements that have subcontracting provisions as appropriate:

 a.
-Establishment of goals requires much care to ensure that they are realistic and motivate the contractor.
+Establishment(1) of Establishing goals requires much care to ensure that they are realistic and motivate the contractor.
 Percentage goals that are unrealistically low will only create a false sense of success and should be avoided.
 Likewise, goals that are too high can be counterproductive.

-b.
-Subcontracting requirements should be a subject for review and discussion at postaward conferences.
+b.(2) Subcontracting requirements should be a subject for review and discussion at postaward conferences.
 It is important to monitor contractor performance in meeting goals.
 This is particularly important early in the life of the contract when the majority of subcontracts will be awarded.
 Prompt corrective action should be taken if it appears that a contractor will not meet its goal.

-The procurement team should notify the Small Business Development Program Group (SBDPG) or Small Business Liaison Representative of the opportunity to review the subcontracting proposal in sufficient time to provide the representative a reasonable time to review the material and submit advisory recommendations prior to award.
+(3) The procurement team should notify the Small Business-Development Program-Group (SBDPG) or Small Business Liaison Representative of the opportunity to review the subcontracting proposal in sufficient time to provide the representative a reasonable time to review the material and submit advisory recommendations prior to award.
 The CO is reponsible for ensuring that the contractor attains all subcontracting goals.
-Subcontracting data (accomplishments) must be timely reported in the Electronic Subcontracting Reporting System (eSRS) at http://www.esrs.gov/.
+Subcontracting data (accomplishments) must be timely reported in the Electronic Subcontracting Reporting System (eSRS).

-c.
-The CO should provide a listing of potential small business subcontractors for information purposes.
+e.(4) The CO should provide a listing of potential small business subcontractors for information purposes.
 The FAA should not make any warranty as to their capabilities or abilities to perform any portion of the contract.
 The listing may be obtained from the SBDPG or Small Business Liaison Representative.

-d.
-Evaluate the percentage and dollar volume of planned subcontracting, total dollar volume of expected awards to small business subcontractors (including small businesses owned and controlled by a socially and economically disadvantaged individuals, women-owned and service-disabled veteran owned concerns).
+d.(5) Evaluate the percentage and dollar volume of planned subcontracting, and total dollar volume of expected awards to small business subcontractors (including small businesses owned and controlled by a socially and economically disadvantaged individuals, women-owned and service-disabled veteran owned concerns).

-e.
-There should be separate subcontracting goals for small businesses and small businesses owned and controlled by a socially and economically disadvantaged individuals, women-owned and service-disabled veteran owned concerns expressed as a percentage of total planned subcontracting dollars.
+e.(6) There should be separate subcontracting goals for small businesses and small businesses owned and controlled by a socially and economically disadvantaged individuals, women-owned and service-disabled veteran owned concerns expressed as a percentage of total planned subcontracting dollars.

-f.
-Principal product and service areas to be subcontracted and an identification of those areas where it is planned to use small business, small businesses owned and controlled by a socially and economically disadvantaged individual, women-owned and service-disabled veteran owned subcontractors.
+f.(7) Identify Principalprincipal product and service areas to be subcontracted and an identification of identify those areas where it is planned to use small business, small businesses owned and controlled by a socially and economically disadvantaged individual, women-owned and service-disabled veteran owned subcontractors.